veganaize/closure-compiler/FAQ.md

 There are many tools that need to parse our JSDoc type language.
 When you add a new syntax, that means all those tools need to be updated.
 The documentation needs to be updated, and every JavaScript developer needs to be taught that the syntaxes are equivalent.
 It becomes harder to write new tools, because the language is now more complicated.

 If this new syntax doesn't add any real value, then we really can't justify that cost.

-### I'm writing a Firefox extension.
-It only needs to work on the bleeding-edge version of Firefox.
-I don't care if it doesn't work in other browsers.
-Could we add a `--platform=FIREFOX` flag that lets me use the snazzy JavaScript features introduced in  [JavaScript 1.7](https://developer.mozilla.org/en/New_in_javascript_1.7)?

-In general, no. There are two reasons for this.

-The first is that we're lazy.
-In the past, Closure Compiler passes were mostly written by Google engineers in their volunteer time.
-The development cycle went like, "Hey!
-My app is running slow, but I could speed it up if I added this optimization.
-I can write it in an afternoon and then go back to my full-time job."
-Most developers are not experts on JavaScript.
-So it was pretty important to us that it was easy for developers to write new passes without understanding the two-dozen variants of JavaScript.

-The second is that we really like sharing code.
-Suppose I write a JavaScript class for my Firefox extension that uses Firefox-only keywords.
-A couple months later, my friend Kushal likes it, and wants to use it in his web app.
-His web app has to work on Internet Explorer.
-But trying to untangle all the [getters and setters](https://developer.mozilla.org/En/Core_JavaScript_1.5_Guide:Creating_New_Objects:Defining_Getters_and_Setters) takes way too long.
-He gives up when he realizes that it's easier for him to rewrite the code from scratch.
-This makes both of us unhappy.
-We find that everyone's happier if code works cross-browser, and it's easy to share.

 ### My question isn't covered on this list!